Canada CBDC Tracker

 Reporters Without Borders Freedom Index:

-Canada is currently in the research phase, according to reports by the Bank of Canada.
+Canada is currently in the research phase of its central bank digital currency (CBDC) development, according to reports by the Bank of Canada.
 In 2024, the Bank of Canada added a note to its website saying it is “scaling down its work on a retail central bank digital currency and shifting its focus to broader payments system research and policy development.”

 CBDC History and Development